ezoehunt/manifest_testing/README.md

 ### Validate Participant's App Manifest

 1. Zip up the index.html, manifest.webapp, and the /img directory.
 Call the zip file whatever you want.
+Note: avoid validation warnings by zipping via terminal.
+Type "zip -r -X foo.zip index.html manifest.webapp images" from inside /manifest_testing

 2. Upload and [validate the manifest][1] as a packaged app.